fp-cybrilla/fp-cybrilla.github.io/content/advisory/fetch-rta-cas.md

 4. If multiple objects for phone number / email address are tagged to an investor profile, FP will use the below logic to send out the OTP -
     - The latest created phone number / email address with `belongs_to = self` will be used to send the OTP
     - If `belongs_to = null` in all of them, FP use the latest created phone number / email address to send the OTP
 5. OTP is generally observed to be valid until 10 minutes since it was generated.
-Ensure the OTP consent is collected within this time range failing which will result the MF Holdings request to be marked as `expired` with `failure_code` = `otp_expired`
+Ensure the OTP consent is collected within this time range failing which will result the MF Investments Snapshot request to be marked as `expired` with `failure_code` = `otp_expired`

 ### Testing